Maui Snorkeling from Beach or Boat

-Lahaina Cruise Company
+Lahaina Cruise Company – Hawaii Ocean Project

-The Kai Kanani is a 65 foot luxury sailing catamaran with room for 80 guests.
-They’re the only boat allowed to moor in Makena, and they conveniently have beach-entry from in front of the Makena Beach & Golf Resort.
+The Kai Kanani is a 65-foot luxury sailing catamaran with room for 80 guests.
+They’re the only boat allowed to moor in Makena, and they conveniently have beach entry from in front of the Makena Beach & Golf Resort.
 This location is prime because they can get to Molokini Crater faster than anyone else.
-The Kai Kanani has tours to Molokini for snorkeling, to turtle town, sunset cocktail cruises, whale watching and private events.
+The Kai Kanani has tours to Molokini for snorkeling, to turtle town, sunset cocktail cruises, whale watching, and private events.
 If you are staying at a hotel in Wailea, this is the closest boat to take.
 Snorkel trips are 2 or 4 hours.

 This is another one-boat company, with a 53-foot double-deck catamaran, to which they have added a fun water slide.
 Maximum 59 passengers.
-They do two snorkel trips per day, morning 5 hours (from Maalaea to Molokini and Turtle Town) and afternoon 3 hours (Maalaea to offshore Maui).
+They do two snorkel trips per day, morning 5 hours (from Maalaea to Molokini and Turtle Town), and afternoon 3 hours (Maalaea to offshore Maui).

 Ultimate Lanai Snorkeling

-See the page of Things To Do In Maui for luaus, whale watching, snorkeling, tours, helicopters, horseback riding, ATV, dinner cruises, parasailing, fishing, zipline, biking, golf, hiking, sightseeing, aquarium, road to Hana, volcano, Lahaina, lavender farm, beaches, kids and family fun, and more.
+See the page of Things To Do In Maui for luaus, whale watching, snorkeling, tours, helicopters, horseback riding, ATV, dinner cruises, parasailing, fishing, zipline, biking, golf, hiking, sightseeing, aquarium, the road to Hana, volcano, Lahaina, lavender farm, beaches, kids and family fun, and more.